 LX Factory

-If you don’t mind venturing outside of the city centre, then LX Factory is a great spot to visit for unique shops and restaurants.
+If you don’t mind venturing outside of the city centre while you’re on the hunt for unusual things to do in Lisbon, then LX Factory is a great spot to visit.
 LX Factory is home to a number of start-up businesses, and is situated within the grounds of a 19th century factory complex.
 We visited in the evening and were able to explore some of the shops that were still open, as well as dine at a nice vegetarian restaurant under the lights.
 Visiting the LX Factory is a very cool thing to do in Lisbon, and is still a bit of a hidden gem which is an added bonus.

 Cristo Rei Statue